 If you are using an audio editor, click on Apply.
 And if you are using a DAW, you can either render the audio out or let the gate plugin work in real-time.

-How To Remove Noise Using Audacity?
+How To Use Noise Reduction In Audacity?

 Audacity has a built-in effect plugin that denoises automatically based on a noise profile analysis.
 Select a part of the audio with the noise, open the Noise Reduction effect, and click on Get Noise Profile.
 Next, select the area where you want the noise reduced, reopen and apply the Noise Reduction effect.